nashcom/domino-borg/README.md

 This project implements a helper application to integrate Borg Backup with Domino Backup available since Domino 12.0.

-Out of the box Borg Backup does not provide a functionality to add files step by step into a backup.
+Out of the box Borg Backup does not provide functionality to add files step by step into a backup.
 You can pipe the files to backup into the borg process.
 But the backup starts once all file names are received.

-Domino Backup requires databases to be backed up after bringing each database into backup mode one by one.
+Domino Backup requires databases (.nsf, .ntf and .box) to be backed up after bringing each database into backup mode one by one.
-A snapshot of all databases would not work, because too much delta information would need to be collected and databases would be in backup mode for a long time.
+A snapshot of all databases would not work, because databases would be in backup mode for a long time.

-The **nshborg** helper program starts the borg process and waits for requests of files to be added to the backup.
+The **nshborg** helper program starts a borg process and waits for requests of files to be added to the backup.

-nshborg pipes the files tar formatted into the archive (the functionality is available since Borg Backup V1.2.6).
+nshborg pipes the files in tar format into the archive (the functionality is available since Borg Backup V1.2.6).

-This results in a simple flow where Domino first starts the borg process in a pre-backup script.
+This results in a simple flow:

+- Domino Backup first starts a borg process in a pre-backup script
-Then brings all databases into backup mode step by step and sends a request to nshborg to take a backup.
+- Then brings all databases into backup mode step by step and sends a request to nshborg to take a backup

-Finally in the post backup event, nshborg is called again to stop the backup.
+- Finally in the post backup event, nshborg is called again to stop the backup

-The end result is a single Borg archive with all databases and delta files which might occur during backup of databases.
+The end result is a single Borg archive with all databases and delta files (which might occur during backup of databases).

 ## Borg Backup "import-tar"

-The functionality used on the Borg Backup side is [borg import-tar](https://borgbackup.readthedocs.io/en/stable/usage/tar.html).
+The functionality used on Borg Backup side is [borg import-tar](https://borgbackup.readthedocs.io/en/stable/usage/tar.html).
 It allows to send one or multiple tar formatted streams to running borg process.

 Another important option in this context is the `--ignore-zeros` which makes it possible to send more than one tar stream.
-Tar is a quite old format, which has originally developed for tap backups.
+Tar has originally developed for tap backups.
 In addition to the file data it also provides meta data, like user and file permissions. nshborg leverages the existing tar binary and uses pipes between the borg process on the one side and also to the tar program for every database to backup.

 ## Borg Restore

-The nshborg helper tool also provides a restore option.
+The nshborg helper application also provides a restore option.

-On purpose the nshborg does not implement a prune option for security reasons.
-Prune operations are directly executed using the borg command.
+Restore implemented using the Borg `extract` command streaming databases to a restore location.

+## Borg Prune/Delete

 Borg Backup provides very flexible prune operations.
 Domino Backup prune operations and Borg prune operations should be aligned.

-## Borg Prune/Delete

 Delete and prune operations are critical and should be handled with care. nshborg supports prune and delete operations and controls the requests.

-The delete operations is prevented by default and needs to be configured via `BORG_DELETE_ALLOWED=1`
+Delete operations is prevented by default and needs to be configured via `BORG_DELETE_ALLOWED=1`

 Prune operations are enabled by default with a minimum of 7 days for security reasons.
 A lower minimum can be configured via `BORG_MIN_PRUNE_DAYS`